 The most common cancer and tumour related claims we see are:

 - Abdominal Tumour

-There are several signs that can help you determine if your dog has cancer, but these are often varied depending on the system or part of the body it is attacking and other factors.
+There are several signs that can help you determine if your dog has cancer, but these often vary depending on the system or part of the body it is attacking, and other factors.
 These can include: